stevetasticsteve/CLA_Hub/readme.md

 # CLA Hub
-A Django project to give bush teams a way to collaboratively create and maintain a culture file for learning tribal language and culture.
+A [webapp](https://en.wikipedia.org/wiki/Web_application) project to give bush teams a way to collaboratively create and maintain a culture file for learning tribal language and culture.
 The software is intended to be run on a Raspberry pi 3 on an internal team network and accessed through a desktop web browser.

 Check out http://stevetasticsteve.pythonanywhere.com to see a showcase version.

 ![Screenshot](https://raw.githubusercontent.com/stevetasticsteve/CLA_Hub/master/CLAHub/assets/example_data/CLAHub_screenshot.png)

 ## Getting started
-Setting up CLAHub on your machine to test it out, or to work on the code can be achieved in the following steps.
+To set up a local version of CLAHub on your machine to test it out, or to work on the code follow these steps.
-See deployment for installing on a server where CLAHub can be accessed by multiple machines on a LAN.
+See the deployment section for installing on a server where CLAHub can be accessed by multiple machines on a LAN.
 ### Prerequisites
 - [Python3](https://www.python.org/downloads/)
 - [Git](https://git-scm.com/downloads)